SiddeshSambasivam/newscastAPI/README.md

 The API provides headlines, source of the articles, published timestamps, urls and various other useful data which potentially has numerous practical use cases such as tracking sentiment of a specific person in news, searching for buzz words and so on.

-> **NOTE:** This is an early release of the API, hence certain features are still under development.
+> **NOTE:** This is an early release of the API, hence certain features are still under development and therefore the performance is not optimised.

 You can search news articles using the following options: